A note on reductions of 2-dimensional crystalline Galois representations: Introduction

 \section{Introduction}

 Two-dimensional crystalline representations of $G_{ \mathbb{Q} _{p}}:=\mathrm{Gal}\left( \overline{ \mathbb{Q} _{p}}/ \mathbb{Q} _{p}\right) $ arise from classical newforms of level prime to $p.$ Modulo $p$ reductions of such representations with Hodge-Tate weights in the range $ [0;\ p]$ mattered for the proof of Serre's modularity conjecture by Khare and Wintenberger.
-The reductions of all irreducible $2$-dimensional crystalline representations of $G_{ \mathbb{Q} _{p}}$ with Hodge-Tate weights in this range were computed by Berger-Li-Zhu \cite{BLZ04}, who extended previous results of Deligne, Edixhoven, Fontaine and Serre.
+The reductions of all irreducible $2$-dimensional crystalline representations of $G_{ \mathbb{Q} _{p}}$ with Hodge-Tate weights in this range were computed by Berger-Li-Zhu \cite{BLZ04}, extending previous results of Deligne, Edixhoven, Fontaine and Serre.

-Serre's modularity conjecture has been recently generalized by Buzzard, Diamond and Jarvis \cite{BDJ} for irreducible totally odd $2$-dimensional $ \overline{\mathbb{F}_{p}}$-representations of the absolute Galois group of any totally real field unramified at $p.$ Two-dimensional crystalline representations of $G_{K_{f}}:=\mathrm{Gal}\left( \overline{ \mathbb{Q} _{p}}/K_{f}\right) $ arise naturally in the context of the BDJ conjecture, and their modulo $p$ reductions are important for the formulation of the weight part of this conjecture (see \cite[\S 3]{BDJ}).
-For Hodge-Tate weights in the range $[0;$ $p-1],$ the modulo $p$ reductions of the irreducible $2$-dimensional crystalline representations of $G_{K_{f}}$ can be easily computed using Fontaine-Laffaille theory.
-For arbitrary Hodge-Tate weights, semisimplified modulo $p$ reductions of certain families of $2$ -dimensional crystalline representations of $G_{K_{f}}$ were computed in \cite{DO10b}, extending the constructions in \cite{BLZ04} from $ \mathbb{Q} _{p}$ to $K_{f}.$
+Serre's modularity conjecture has been recently generalized by Buzzard, Diamond and Jarvis \cite{BDJ}, for irreducible totally odd $2$-dimensional $ \overline{\mathbb{F}_{p}}$-representations of the absolute Galois group of any totally real field unramified at $p.$ Two-dimensional crystalline representations of $G_{K_{f}}:=\mathrm{Gal}\left( \overline{ \mathbb{Q} _{p}}/K_{f}\right) $ arise naturally in the context of the BDJ conjecture, and their modulo $p$ reductions are important for the formulation of the weight part of this conjecture (see \cite[\S 3]{BDJ}).
+The weight part of Serre's conjecture for rank two unitary groups, for modulo $p$ representations in the unramified case, has recently been proved by Gee, Liu and Savitt \cite{GLS12}, using Liu's theory of $\left( \varphi ,\hat{G} \right) $-modules developed in \cite{LI10}.
+However, they have been unable to explicitly determine the modulo $p$ reduction of a given $2$-dimensional crystalline $\overline{ \mathbb{Q} _{p}}$-representations of $G_{K_{f}}.$ Instead, they determined the possible modulo $p$ reductions in terms of the Hodge-Tate weights, when the length of the filtration of the corresponding admissible filtered $\varphi $-module is $\leq p.$